afoxinsocks/foxie-clock/USAGE.md

 The `C` button is typically used for changing the color of the digits, but its use depends on the animation mode the clock is currently using.

 ### Animation modes:
 Animation modes can be changed by pressing the `M` button while not in `Set Time` mode.
+The current animation mode number will be displayed after each button press.

 * ANIM_NONE (0): No animation, and pressing the `C` button will manually change the colors for all digits at once.
 The current color setting is saved when changed.
 * ANIM_GLOW (1): Similar to ANIM_NONE, except the digits briefly dim and glow every couple seconds. `C` button changes colors for all digits at once